 - Identify your personal boundaries, encourage your boyfriend to do the same, and then respect each other's limits

 - Don't neglect your friends in favor of staying home with your boyfriend.
 Maintain an active social life

 - Communicate openly with your boyfriend about domestic and relationship issues

-Moving in with your boyfriend ought to be a really romantic step, and possibly a way to save money too.
-Just make sure you move in together for the right reasons and that you go about things responsibly, and hopefully it’ll be a great long-term decision.
+Moving in with your boyfriend is a step up in committments and has economic advantages as well.
+Just make sure you move in together for the right reasons and that you go about things responsibly.